zaproxy/zaproxy-website/site/content/docs/automate/_index.md

   - name: 'Automation Framework'
     link: automation-framework/
-    desc: a new framework which is not tied to any container technology and will in time replace the Command Line and Packaged Scan options
+    desc: a flexible option not tied to any container technology - recommended for most non trivial automation

   - name: 'API and Daemon mode'
     link: /docs/api/